-Unit R064 -External examination (1 1⁄2 hrs) sat in June of Year 10 (with one resit opportunity in Yr11) Units R065 & R066 - Internally assessed synoptic project set by OCR
+- Unit R067 External examination (1 1⁄2 hrs) sat at the end of Year 11.
+The examination consists of multiple choice, calculation, short answer and a single long answer question. - Units R068 & R069 Internally assessed synoptic project set by OCR

 The successful completion of this course will enable students to progress to whichever business related route they choose.
 This could be; further study in an A-level or level 3 qualification, or application to a relevant apprenticeship.

-In relations to careers, this course can lead to a career in Business Management, Human Resources, Marketing, Administration, Finance, as well as setting up your own business.
+In relations to careers, this course can lead to a career in business management, human resources, marketing, administration and finance.
+Students will also develop the knowledge and skills needed to start their own business.

-Exam Board Edexcel (Statistics)
+Exam Board Syllabus Number Edexcel (Statistics) 1STO

-Syllabus Number 1ST0

 Further Maths & Statistics

 Exam Board AQA (Further Maths)

 Syllabus Number 8365